-All fifth and sixth grade students should be accompanied to athletic events by a parent or responsible adult, and should not be left unattended.
+All elementary students should be accompanied to athletic events by a parent or responsible adult, and should not be left unattended.
 Accidents or incidents due to horseplay, pickup games, etc. at USD #434 district events are a parent responsibility.

 All students are expected to display proper courtesy, etiquette, and sportsmanship while attending athletic events.
 It is also expected that all parents, older siblings, and guests in the school will show proper courtesy, respect, and sportsmanship.